Last Updated on January 15, 2023 by Sorin Petroj

 The Chinese women’s team repeatedly proved why they are the best in the world when it comes to table tennis.
 They beat the impressive and dominating Japanese team of Ito Kasumi Ishikawa and Miu Hirano.
 The Chinese team was absolutely unstoppable in their match.
 Also, rightfully earned their women’s team gold medal for the fourth time.

 The team maintained their unbelievable record of never losing a single team match ever in the Olympics.
 Even though she lost, Ito earned more respect and accolades than most players.
 That was because she became the first-ever table tennis athlete to win all three medals.
 The gold, silver, and bronze.

 Table Tennis Olympics History – The Final Thoughts

-That said, the 2020 Tokyo Olympics was indeed a spectacle to be witnessed in the Table Tennis Olympics history.
+That said, the 2020 Tokyo Olympics was a spectacle to witness in the Table Tennis Olympics history.
 The event consisted of talented individuals with incredible athletic abilities.

 Some may have won, and some may have lost, but when judging by skill, grit, determination, and passion.
-Each of these fantastic athletes consistently outdoes each other.
+Each of these fantastic athletes consistently outdoes the others.
 The only thing left to do right now is to wait for the next season of the Summer Olympics.

 There!
 Now that you are acquainted with the Olympics’ history of table tennis, check out this article if you want to learn in detail about the greatest table tennis Olympics winners that made history.

 - 11+ Best Table Tennis Blades Under $ 100 (2023 Updated Reviews)